Ghost: Islam

 Belief in spirits have not ceased to exist in Muslim belief.
 Smile of new-born babies is sometimes used as a proof for sighting spirits, like ghosts.
 However, the connection to the other world fades during life on earth but is resumed after death.
 Once again, smiling of dying people is considered as evidence for recognizing the spirit of their beloved ones.
 Yet, Muslims who affirm the existence of ghosts, are carefully when interacting with spirits, as the ghosts of humans can be as bad as the jinn.
 Worst of all, however, are the devils.

 Muslim authors, like Ghazali, Ibn Qayyim and Suyuti wrote in more details about the life of ghosts.
 Ibn Qayyim and Suyuti assert, when a soul desires to turn back to earth long enough, it is gradually released from restrictions of Barzakh and able to move freely.
 Each spirit experiences afterlife in accordance with their deeds and condictions in the earthly life.
-Evil souls will find the afterlife as painful and punishment, imprisoned until God allows them to interact with other others.
+Evil souls will find the afterlife as painful and punishment, imprisoned until God allows them to interact with others.
 Good souls are not restricted.
 They are free to come visit other souls and even come down to lower regions.
 The higher planes (ʿilliyyīn) are considered to be broader than the lower ones, the lowest being the most narrow (sijjīn).
 The spiritual space is not thought as spatial, but reflects the capacity of the spirit.
 The more pure the spirit gets, the more it is able to interact with other souls and thus reaches a broader degree of freedom.

 The Ismailite Philosopher Nasir Khusraw conjectured that evil human souls turn into demons, when their bodies die, because of their intense attachment to the bodily world.
 They were worse than the jinn and fairies, who in turn could become devils, if they pursue evil.
 A similar thought is recorded by Muhammad ibn Zakariya al-Razi.

 The ghosts of saints are thought to transmit blessings from God through the heavenly realm to whose who visit their graves.
 Therefore, visiting the graves of saints and prophets became a major ritual in Muslim spirituality.